-For the children in your life, these free patterns for fingerless gloves and mitts make wonderful gifts as the weather gets colder
+For the children and/or teens in your life, these free patterns for fingerless mitts and gloves make wonderful gifts as the weather gets colder

 So here is a collection of free knitting patterns for fingerless gloves and mittens for the young ones in your life.
 Whether you’re knitting for your children, your grandchildren, your nieces or nephews, or charity, I think you’ll find the perfect pattern below!

-Free Knitting Patterns for Fingerless Gloves or Mitts for Children and Teenagers
+Free Knitting Patterns for Fingerless Mitts or Gloves for Children and Teenagers

 Bhren’s Fingerless Gloves: Here is a pattern that will fit bigger children and teenagers.
 This is the one I chose for my younger daughter (who is already almost the size of her big sister!).
 I liked that it has separate fingers and uses DK-weight yarn, which I prefer for fingerless gloves.